 Strong from SEO links position.
 Some debate as to whether ranking in country is local link dependant.

 From a purely SEO perspective, there are risks associated with separating out one site into multiple domains, and the greatest of these is the unknown effect of multiple domains on backlinks.
-However Google has become much more granular in the way it treats links so it would be wise to conclude that it pays greater attention to local niche-specific links when determining rankings in a specific country.
+However, Google has become much more granular in the way it treats links so it would be wise to conclude that it pays greater attention to local niche-specific links when determining rankings in a specific country.

 But the CRO benefits of the change outweigh the risks involved with any additional SEO work required to ensure rankings.
 Using domains to target a country, and separating out language and location targeting allows a much more accurate approach to targeting site users.

 In addition, there is some SEO benefit in the separation as it helps to prevent some of the issues we’ve seen with the wrong country site ranking in a specific location.
-As an example, we’ve quite frequently seen the main US English language site ranking in place of the localised version, for example the /can/ folder in Canada.
+As an example, we’ve quite frequently seen the main US English language site ranking in place of the localized version, for example, the /can/ folder in Canada.
 It will also help us in the future to speed up the site in specific countries, where demand is deemed to be large enough, by hosting domains on separate location-specific servers.

 WHAT COMES NEXT?